 Gravel Walkway Ideas

 In about a weekend’s time, you’ll have a natural-looking, weed-free way to walk through your perfect landscape.
 These installs are great ways to cover unsightly high-traffic areas where grass just won’t grow.
 You aren’t limited to just a path!
 You can use these steps to create seating areas, fire pits, or cover areas that are hard to mow.
-To create a rustic garden path follow these steps:

 - a mattock or shovel to dig